JanM1503/gold-sentiment-index/README.md

 ## API keys & configuration

 The **only API key** required for this project is the **NewsAPI key**.
-There are **no Twitter keys or other secrets** used by the pipeline.

 ### 1. Get a NewsAPI key